-Stephen had an old PICDEM Lab prototyping breadboard so I ordered some PIC16F527-E/P components which are the DIP version of the microcontroller I was planing to use.
-A couple days later I popped it into the PICDEM Lab bread board, plugged in a PICkit 3 programmer and was talking to the PIC16F527 right away.
+Stephen had an old PICDEM Lab prototyping breadboard so I ordered some PIC16F527-E/P components which are the DIP version of the microcontroller I was planning to use.
+A couple of days later I popped it into the PICDEM Lab breadboard, plugged in a PICkit 3 programmer, and was talking to the PIC16F527 right away.
 Unfortunately, that was where the luck ran out.

-First was to get an LED to blink.
+The first was to get an LED to blink.
 Easy no?
 I plugged an LED in the RA0 port and wrote a small blinky program.
 LED did not blink.
 I was not very familiar with this chip and figured it had to be some kind of configuration issue.
-A couple hours later, after triple checking my hardware and code, I came across table 6-1 “PORTA PINS ORDER OF PRECEDENCE” which lists the priority of how the configuration registers use the pins.
+A couple of hours later, after triple-checking my hardware and code, I came across table 6-1 “PORTA PINS ORDER OF PRECEDENCE” which lists the priority of how the configuration registers use the pins.
 I knew about setting the ANSEL registry to 0x00 but there was “C1IN+” listed on RA0.
-This PIC had comparators that where enabled by default!
+This PIC had comparators that were enabled by default!
 The register CM1CON0 had to be set to 0x00 as well before RA0 could be used as a digital GPIO.
 Finally success!
-Blinking LEDS!
+Blinking LEDs!

 With the idea prototyped I quickly moved on to the schematic and layout of the watch.

-Layout was a typical two layer PCB.
-I made sure a standard 20mm wrist strap would fit inside the cut outs this was the width of an ESD strap.
-Copper pour around the cutouts strengthen the board.
+The layout was a typical two-layer PCB.
+I made sure a standard 20mm wrist strap would fit inside the cutouts this was the width of an ESD strap.
+The copper pour around the cutouts strengthens the board.